Sir-Photch/DAB/README.md

 ## Known issues
 - playback stutters on weaker machines
+- Chimes are queued when bot is in other channel than joinee, but not played until some other user joins into the same channel

 ## Contributing
 Kudos to you for scrolling this far!
 If you want to contribute, see [CONTRIBUTING.md](./CONTRIBUTING.md).